 If you are currently enrolled in a NP program, inquire with your educational institution regarding their plan to include this content if you have already completed your pharmacology course.
 Most, if not all, NP programs are including a separate lecture with the BRN-required content if the students have already finished their pharmacology course.

 - If current law requires the patient’s provider to write the prescription for CS II medication, how do we handle refills when I am covering for other doctors and nurse practitioners if I do not have an established relationship with the patient?

 California’s Health and Safety Code Section 11154 (a) states, “Except in the regular practice of his or her profession, no person shall knowingly prescribe, administer, dispense, or furnish a controlled substance to or for any person or animal which is not under his or her treatment for a pathology or condition…” You may want to speak to an attorney for your specific situation if you are covering for other health care providers whose patients may require CS II medications in their absence.
-CANP offers members five free Legal Consultations with an attorney who is also a licensed NP.
+CANP offers members three free Legal Consultations with an attorney who is also a licensed NP.